Adelixxe/mcbully/README.md

 # mcbully
-A bot discord for bully someone
+A discord bot to bully someone :)